Dasharo/docs/docs/variants/msi_z690/overview.md

 * [GN24](https://game-news24.com/2022/04/13/open-source-coreboot-bios-is-ported-to-msi-z690-a-motherboard/)
 * [ITBusiness](https://itbusiness.com.ua/gamezone/113401-u-etogo-neubivaemogo-bios-s-otkrytym-ishodnym-kodom-ogromnyj-potenczial.html)

-## Buy MSI PRO Z690 with Dasharo firmware
+## Buy the MSI PRO Z-690A DDR4 with Dasharo firmware

-The working station with MSI PRO Z690 motherboard with Dasharo firmware will soon be available at the official [3mdeb store](https://3mdeb.com/?s=msi&post_type=product&dgwt_wcas=1).
+The Full PC Build with MSI PRO Z-690A DDR4 motherboard with Dasharo firmware is available at the official [3mdeb store](https://3mdeb.com/?s=msi&post_type=product&dgwt_wcas=1).

-You can buy the product before the official premiere by mailing us at:
+You can also buy the product by mailing us at:
 [shopping@3mdeb.com](mailto:shopping@3mdeb.com).

 Device assembly and presale validation will be carried out in accordance with